 Based on real events, Raging Bull tells the story of middleweight boxing champion Jake LaMotta and his path to success.
 His reputation for violence and tenacity gets him to the top in the ring, but domestic turmoil erupts as LaMotta’s bad temper, extreme jealousy, and obsessive rage destroy his relationship with his wife and family.
 Robert De Niro famously gained 60 pounds for his starring role in this brutal yet poetic drama.

-Professor Anna Brusutti of the Department of Film and Media Studies will join award-winning Makeup Artist and UCSB Alumnus Michael Westmore for a post-screening Q&A.
+Anna Brusutti (Film and Media Studies, UCSB) joined Award-Winning Makeup Artist and UCSB Alumnus Michael Westmore for a post-screening Q&A.

 Michael Westmore’s makeup designs and masks are currently being showcased in a special exhibition at the UCSB Art, Design & Architecture Museum.
 Lifeforms: The Makeup Art of Michael Westmore will be on view through April 30, 2017.
 Michael Westmore will be available to discuss his work from 5:00 to 6:00 PM at the AD&A Museum, prior to the screening at Pollock Theater.